JackMechem/midi-to-key/README.md

 ## Usage <a name="usage"></a>

 > Note: If there are any errors when trying to simulate keystrokes, try running with sudo.
-This is because midi-to-key need access to the `/dev/uinput` file.
+This is because midi-to-key accesses `/dev/uinput` directly.

 ### Help Page <a name="help-page"></a>